uswds/uswds-site/README.md

 npm run build
 ```

-Now that all of your dependencies are installed, you can run you local server by running the following command:
+Now that all of your dependencies are installed, you can run your local server by running the following command:

 ```sh
 npm start